Phrenzi/slate/source/includes/_patron_app_friendship.md

 }
 ```

-This endpoint authenticated by `Patron Token`, and retrieves all boosters, along with booster information connected with current patron
+This endpoint authenticated by `Patron Token`, and make friendship request to other patrons.

 ### HTTP Request